 13. Alum Pot

 Alum Pot is an open shaft located on the slopes of Ingleborough in Selside near Horton in Ribblesdale.
 Indeed, Ingleborough, which is one of the Yorkshire Three Peaks, is home to many caves and potholes.

 Alum Pot is a popular place for beginner cavers.
 You’ll find the entrance of the cave is located on private property.
 So, you’ll pay an entrance fee before walking around 1km to reach the cave’s entrance.
 Underground, Alum Pot connects with Diccan Pot and Long Churns Cave.

 Located on the southern slopes of Great Whernside, Mossdale Caverns are infamous for the 1967 tragedy, when six cavers sadly died inside the caverns.
 It remains the most deadly incident in British caving history.

 Geologically speaking, Mossdale Caverns are unique in that the caverns as essentially two caves in one!
 Since the tragedy, the caverns were closed off and made inaccessible.
 But, since the turn of the century, the caverns have started to slowly see more cavers exploring the system.
 Of course, this is a flood-prone cave, so care and caution must be taken when caving at Mossdale Caverns.

 Other Things to Do in the Yorkshire Dales

 Other than exploring caves, there are many other natural attractions to see and adventures to be enjoyed in the Yorkshire Dales National Park.
-Below, we’ve listed some of our other guides (all coming soon), which detail the best walks, waterfalls and things to do in the Yorkshire Dales.
+Below, we’ve listed some of our other guides, which detail the best walks, waterfalls and things to do in the Yorkshire Dales.